msft-mirror-aosp/platform.compatibility.cdd/3_software/3_9_device-administration.md

         *    [C-1-6] MUST report `false` for the [`DevicePolicyManager.isProvisioningAllowed(ACTION_PROVISION_MANAGED_DEVICE)`](https://developer.android.com/reference/android/app/admin/DevicePolicyManager.html\#isProvisioningAllowed\(java.lang.String\)).
         *    [C-1-7] MUST not enroll any DPC application as the Device Owner App any more.
-*   [C-1-2] MUST NOT set an application (including pre-installed app) as the Device Owner app without explicit consent or action from the user or the administrator of the device.
+*   [C-1-2] MUST require some affirmative action during the provisioning process to consent to the app being set as Device Owner.
+Consent can be via user action or by some programmatic means during provisioning but it MUST NOT be hard coded or prevent the use of other Device Owner apps.

 If device implementations declare `android.software.device_admin`, but also include a proprietary Device Owner management solution and provide a mechanism